MrLawrenceAwe/report-generator-api/README.md

 ```

 Reports come back as plain text headed by the title line, followed by numbered sections (`1:`) and subsections (`1.1:`) for easy narration.
+When you omit the `outline` block, include `sections` in your payload to have the auto-generated outline honor that exact count.

 ---